duvochel/hacker-news-clone/README.md

-# Full stack Hacker News Clone
+# Full stack Hacker News Clone in Typescript
 ## Stack: GraphQL, Apollo client/server, Prisma and SQLite.\
 The server should be started with `yarn run watch` in a dedicated terminal and will run on [http://localhost:4000](http://localhost:4000).